cal-id/piHID/README.md

 1. Raspberry Pi Zero
 2. Kernel 4.4+
-3. Only tested with Linux PC
+3. Tested on Windows 10 and Ubuntu Gnome 17.04 as the receiving PC

 ## Sources